 14. Where did most of your money go?

-Beyond the essentials of daily living, and savings (retirement now looming on the horizon), our biggest indulgence is probably reading materials -- books & magazines.
+Beyond the essentials of daily living, and savings, our biggest indulgence is probably reading materials -- books & magazines.

 15. What did you get really, really, really excited about?

 My Minnesota trip. :) So glad to be able to share the occasion with my family.
 I have missed too many of these over the years.